galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 )(HeroList)
 ```

-Since React Redux v7.1.0, new hooks was added to make easier to access the store (`useSelector`) and dispatch actions (`useDispatch`).
-Below you can see the same component, with the same functionality, but much more cleaner and easier to read.
+Since React Redux v7.1.0, new hooks were added to make easier to access the store (`useSelector`) and dispatch actions (`useDispatch`).
+Below you can see the same component, with the same functionality, but much cleaner and easier to read.

 ```javascript
 import { useSelector, useDispatch } from 'react-redux';